-2. Final Divorce Decree
+2. Final Divorce Decree (original or state certified)

 5. What documents are required to remove child over 18 years of age?

 By law, a military member must provide medical care until a child reaches the age of 21 unless that child marries or joins the military.
-If the child has reached the age of 21, is enrolled full-time in an institution of higher learning for associate degree or higher, and the member is providing 50 percent of the support, the child may be eligible for benefits until the age of 23.
+If the child has reached the age of 21, is enrolled full-time in an accredited institution of higher learning for associate degree or higher, and the member is providing over 50 percent of support, the child may be eligible for benefits until the age of 23.

 6. What documents are required for my child enrolled in college?

-7. How do I continue benefits for incapacitated child after the age of 21?
+8. How do I continue benefits for incapacitated child after the age of 21?

-History of employment and earning statements if the child is or has been employed
+3. History of employment and earning statements if the child is or has been employed

-Dependency Statement- Incapacitated Child Over 21 (DD Form 137-5).
+5. Dependency Statement- Incapacitated Child Over 21 (DD Form 137-5).
 Form must be notarized.

-9. What documents are required to add family member to Defense Enrollment Eligibility Reporting System (DEERS)?
+10. What documents are required to add family member to Defense Enrollment Eligibility Reporting System (DEERS)?